.avif)

 For startups, it is crucial to have processes in place that enable collaboration, and enhance the delivery of changes in a consistent, predictable, and safe manner.
 This is typically achieved by running automated tests after the introduction of a change into a Git branch or after creating a Pull-Request.
 If the tests fail or if the branch is not up-to-date with the latest changes from the main branch, the change to the code cannot be introduced to the main version of the code.
 Such measures ensure that non-working changes are not introduced into the main branch, instilling confidence in introducing changes to the system.

-Our experience with TeamCity helped us build practical CI/CD patterns, reusable pipeline templates, and operating runbooks that we apply when helping clients stabilize and accelerate software delivery across different stacks and team sizes.
-We used TeamCity in real delivery environments where build speed, traceability, and secure automation mattered.
+Our experience with TeamCity helped us develop practical CI/CD standards, reusable pipeline patterns, and operational runbooks that we apply when helping clients stabilize and accelerate software delivery across different stacks and team sizes.
+We worked with TeamCity in delivery environments where build throughput, traceability, and secure automation directly impacted release reliability.

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple TeamCity use-cases—from greenfield setups to migrations and performance tuning—and enables us to deliver high-quality TeamCity implementations that are secure, maintainable, and easy for teams to operate over time.
+This experience helped us accumulate significant knowledge across TeamCity use-cases—from greenfield setups to migrations, security hardening, and performance tuning—and enables us to deliver high-quality TeamCity implementations that are secure, maintainable, and easy for teams to operate over time.